 Each home is allowed one (1) 95-gallon recycle bin free of charge.
 If you do not have a bin or if you have multiple smaller bins, (i.e. 18 or 37 gallons) please contact City Hall to exchange them for the 95-gallon bin, free of charge, or fill out the request form below.

 All recycling must be placed at the end of your driveway or in the approved area near your curb prior to 7:00 a.m. on Friday morning.
-2020 RECYCLE PICKUP SCHEDULE.
+The recycle pickup schedule for 2021 is below.

 Please do not place unacceptable items in your recycling bin or “bag” your recycling with plastic or garbage bags.
-If Republic Services deem your items unacceptable, all excluded waste could remain in your bin and the disposal would become your responsibility.
+If the City deems your items unacceptable, all excluded waste could remain in your bin and the disposal would become your responsibility.